Professional Lighting Designers' Association

-The Professional Lighting Designers' Association (PLDA), formerly known as European Lighting Designers' Association (ELDA+), is an international association of architectural lighting designers.
-Based in Gütersloh, Germany, the organisation was originally created as a European entity.
-However, since its founding in 1994, the organisation has expanded beyond the boundaries of Europe and has many members outside of Europe in Asia and North America.
-In the year 2014, PLDA was liquidated as a result of insolvency.

-PLDA is a voluntary federation of lighting designers and lighting consultants who are active on an international scale.
-Their purpose is to increase the reputation of the profession and to establish the profession as such in its own right.
+The Professional Lighting Designers' Association (PLDA), formerly the European Lighting Designers' Association (ELDA+), is an international association of architectural lighting designers headquartered in Gütersloh, Germany.
+Initially established in 1994 as a European organisation, PLDA has since expanded its reach beyond Europe, with a growing membership in Asia and North America.
+Despite experiencing a liquidation in 2014 due to insolvency, PLDA continues to serve as a voluntary federation of lighting designers and consultants on an international scale, aiming to enhance the profession's standing and promote its recognition.

 Founding

-The Professional Lighting Designers' Association PLDA was founded as the European Lighting Designers' Association ELDA+ in 1994 in Frankfurt/D. The founders were:
+The Professional Lighting Designers' Association PLDA was founded as the European Lighting Designers' Association ELDA+ in October 1994 in Frankfurt, Germany, by a group of prominent individuals including: